syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/navigation.md

 In `Mask` edit mode, `Value` of `SfDateTimeEdit` can be changed through Up and Down buttons.
 To make DateTimeEdit as UpDown control, set `ShowUpDown` as `true` and DateTimeEdit control can be used as UpDown only when `DateTimeEditMode` is `Mask`.
 SfDateTimeEdit spin the value of `SelectedField` (Month, Day, Year, Hour, Second and Minute) one step up or down based on the up and down buttons press. `SelectedField` of SfDateTimeEdit provides the information about FieldType and FieldValue. `FieldType` of SelectedField in SfDateTimeEdit mention the type of selected `DateTimeField` and `FieldValue`  of SelectedField in SfDateTimeEdit provides text in selected `DateTimeField`.

 `SfDateTimeEdit` also allows to change the `Value` by mouse wheel action.
-But this mouse wheel changing the value applicable only on Mask mode DateTimeEditing.
+But this mouse wheel changing the value applicable only on Mask mode `DateTimeEditing`.
 This vale change by mouse wheel can be restricted by set `AllowValueChangeOnMouseWheel` as `false`.

 {% tabs %}